14th December 2016

 A new book, published by Turner, with an extensive sequence of colour photographs and important essays by renowned cultural historians Beatriz Colomina and Marina Warner, together with an introduction by Artangel Co-Director James Lingwood, reflect on how Iglesias’s sculpture interacts with the rich history of Toledo and the vital importance of water to the flourishing of the city and the life of the mind.

 Iain Sinclair & Marina Warner in conversation at Owl Bookshop, London

-Iain Sinclair and Marina Warner will be at the Owl talking about the common threads that run through their writing.
+Iain Sinclair and Marina Warner were both at the Owl, talking about the common threads that run through their writing.
 Their common ground lies in stories in stones – Iain Sinclair’s new book Black Apples of Gower touches on the uncanny and the sump of myth as he walks back along the roads of his childhood in the Gower Peninsula – Marina Warner’s novels and non-fiction cover thoughts about places and memory in songs, tales, customs, fables and legends, her latest is a collection of short stories, Fly Away Home.

 Marina has contributed ‘Chapter 7.
 The Library in Fiction’ pp.153-175 to The Meaning of the Library: A Cultural History.
 Edited by Alice Crawford, published by Princeton University Press (2015).

 22nd September 2015

 St Andrews: An Evening with Dame Marina Warner, part of the St Andrews Literary Festival 2015

 Marina contributed ‘The springs beneath, the flow above, the light within’ to Cristina Iglesias ‘Tres Aguas’, published by Artangel and Turner 2015 (pp 55-67).